 In a stock statement to a number of US newspapers and news agencies, Apple confirmed that Deneve would instead work on "special projects" and report directly into Tim Cook, Apple's CEO.

-What those special projects are hasn't been detailed, but it has led many to believe that Apple is gearing up to launch a smart watch to compete with the likes of Pebble, Motorola and Sony.
+What those special projects haven't been detailed, but it has led many to believe that Apple is gearing up to launch a smart watch to compete with the likes of Pebble, Motorola and Sony.

 The market in recent months has really started to gather momentum, along with wearables in general, with many believing it will be the next big product category as people look beyond the smartphone to get their daily information hit or to track their fitness.